 where,

-is the drybub temperature of the air leaving the cooler [ºC],
+= the drybub temperature of the air leaving the cooler [ºC],

-is the drybulb temperature of the air entering the cooler [ºC],
+= the drybulb temperature of the air entering the cooler [ºC],

-is the wetbulb temperature of the air entering the cooler [ºC], and
+= the wetbulb temperature of the air entering the cooler [ºC], and

+= the cooler design effectiveness.

-is the cooler effectiveness.
+= the cooler current operation effectiveness.

+= effectiveness modifier curve as a function of system air flow fraction

 The wet bulb temperature of air leaving a direct cooler is the same as the wet bulb temperature entering the cooler.
-The leaving humidity ratio of the air is calculated using psychrometric functions with with leaving dry bulb and wet bulb temperatures and outdoor air pressure as inputs.
-The leaving enthalpy of air is calculated using pyschrometric functions with leaving dry bulb temperature, leaving humidity ratio, and outdoor air pressure as inputs.
+The leaving humidity ratio of the air is calculated using psychrometric functions with leaving dry bulb and wet bulb temperatures and outdoor air pressure as inputs.
+The leaving enthalpy of air is calculated using psychrometric functions with leaving dry bulb temperature, leaving humidity ratio, and outdoor air pressure as inputs.

 The direct cooler sometimes has the ability to overcool the air and therefore some form of modulation is useful for analysis.
 The special research model includes a Part Load Fraction, PLF, used to model the implications of controlling the amount of cooling.
-It is assumed that through some sort of on/off cycling or wetness control that the cooling power can be varied to exactly meet the desired temperature when PLF is less than unity.
-The auxiliary water pump power is then varied linearly using a Part Load Fraction.
+It is assumed that through some sort of on/off cycling or wetness control that the cooling electric power can be varied to exactly meet the desired temperature when PLF is less than unity.
+The auxiliary water pump power is then varied using pump power modifier curve or linearly using a Part Load Fraction when the pump power modifier curve is not specified.

 (10)